evlawless/weather-app/README.md

 # weather-app
-A react weather app using the OpenWeather API
+A react weather app using the Yahoo Weather API